Rustring/PrismLauncher-Cracking-Guide/README.md

 6) Now open PrismLauncher and continue the steps as normal

 __MAKE SURE YOU ADD A NEW ACCOUNT BEFORE USING AND DO NOT DELETE THE XYZ ACCOUNT__

+# Credits

+Credits to [baconhoney](https://github.com/baconhoney) for the workaround on PrismLauncher update 9.0+